rweldzius/PSC7000_F2024/README.md

 A Personal Day does not grant an automatic extension for items due.
 Students remain responsible for all assignments, exams, presentations, etc. due on that date.
 It is in the instructor’s discretion to determine whether any extension is appropriate given individual circumstances.

-Quizzes will not be excused due to an absence (excused or unexcused).
-Remember you have four "freebies" so use these wisely.

 ### Late Assignments

+Weekly memos (and slides) are due on Blackboard by **12pm Villanova time on the day of class**.
+Late submissions will be **penalized 1 point off for each day late**.
+After two days, memos will no longer be accepted and will be scored 0.

 Every problem set is assigned on a Monday and due on Blackboard by **11:59PM Villanova time on the following Friday**.
 Problem sets should be submitted via Blackboard.
-The problem sets are designed to require no more than two hours in total to complete.
+The problem sets are designed to require no more than 2-3 hours in total to complete.
 Late submissions will be **penalized 1 point off for each day late**.
 After three days, problem sets will no longer be accepted and will be scored 0.
 Remember that your lowest scoring problem set will not be counted toward your final grade, effectively giving you one "freebie;" use it wisely!
 Answer keys for the preceding week's problem set are posted on Wednesdays after class.

 ### Cell Phones, Laptops, Tablets, etc.